YouTube Monetization is increasingly becoming a popular mode of income in the creator economy.

 Patronage has no minimum subscriber requirement, making it accessible to creators at various stages of their YouTube journey.
 It perfectly complements other revenue streams.

 Selling merchandise to your audience is another way to monetize YouTube channels.
 This method is especially suitable for creators with substantial followings.
 Fans can demonstrate their support by purchasing items like shirts, caps, or notebooks.

 This method provides a more stable income compared to AdSense.
 This is because you will be relying on a dedicated fan base to continuously buy your merchandise.
-To use the merchandise feature, you need 10,000 subscribers.
+To use the merchandising feature, you need 10,000 subscribers.